Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 As for the starting defense, it was the starters “with an asterisk’’ as safety Bradley McDougald put it.

-The defense played with at least six players who could potentially be starters sidelined due to injuries — defensive ends Frank Clark and Dion Jordan, defensive tackle Tom Johnson, linebacker K.J.
+The defense played while at least six potential starters were sidelined with injuries — defensive ends Frank Clark and Dion Jordan, defensive tackle Tom Johnson, linebacker K.J.
 Wright, safety Maurice Alexander and cornerback Shaquill Griffin — while middle linebacker Bobby Wagner played only the first half.

-So a last-play touchdown by the second offense came against what was largely the second-team defense, by that point.
+So, a last-play touchdown by the second offense came against what was largely the second-team defense, by that point.

 Here are a few quick thoughts on what stood out for every position group: